-Having this anime up for FREE isn't easy for me.
-And I hope that you appreciate that there are NO ads here to annoy your experience of this site.
+I hope that you appreciate that I put this anime up for you for free.
+And there are NO ads here to annoy your experience of this site.
 It would be much appreciated if you returned the kind gesture by purchasing something from the FantasyAnime store :) Or buy it from Amazon below.

 Buy From Amazon

 You can buy this movie from Amazon.
 It goes for around $18 (US).

 - If you have a device that supports casting, via Chrome my videos can be casted to your TV.
 The cast icon appears after you click to play a video.

 - Most of the anime on this site was made for old TV resolutions (non wide screen).
 However, keep in mind that most modern TVs have the ability to stretch the screen.
 Try that feature if the vertically cropped screen is bothering you.
 Here's a comparison of standard/stretched screens.

 - Is video not playing?
 Wait a minute or two; depending on your Internet speed it could take a while.

 - Is video loading slow?
 The High Quality videos require high speed Internet.
 You might have better luck with the Low Quality version.
 If that doesn't help, try downloading the movie so you can play it in full.